 The following formula will be used to determine possible percentage of affordability principal forgiveness for municipalities that have affordability points of 7.0 or more, i.e. 140% of State average.
+This threshold was lowered to 6.0 (120% of 5.0) for the Supplemental funding from the Bipartisan Infrastructure Law.

-Affordability Principal Forgiveness Percentage = (Municipality's Affordability Points)2
+Affordability Principal Forgiveness Percentage = (Municipality's Affordability Points)

 This non-linear formula has the effect of providing proportionally greater assistance in the form of principal forgiveness to communities that are more in need of financial assistance and have higher Affordability Points.
-This is depicted graphically below.

-The principal forgiveness for 2020 will be available for those applicants' projects that will realize the most environmental benefit and are dependent upon the project's environmental ranking compared to other ranked applicant's projects in the funding year.
+The principal forgiveness for 2022 will be available for those applicants' projects that will realize the most environmental benefit and are dependent upon the project's environmental ranking compared to other ranked applicant's projects in the funding year.
 The Department will offer affordability principal forgiveness to the applicant with the highest environmental ranking, then subsequently to applicants with progressively lower rankings until the available affordability principal forgiveness has been committed.
 The percentage of principal forgiveness that will be offered, within the limits of availability, is defined earlier in this section.
-Due to the limited additional subsidy allowed, the maximum affordability principal forgiveness per borrower is initially set at \$1,000,000.
-Borrowers that received affordability principal forgiveness from the Department in both previous funding years (2018 & 2019) are not eligible for affordability principal forgiveness in the 2020 funding year.
+Borrowers that received affordability principal forgiveness from the Department in both previous funding years (2020 & 2021) are not eligible for affordability principal forgiveness in the 2022 or Bipartisan Infrastructure Law (BIL) funding year.